|Nutritional Guidelines (per serving)|

 Rinse salmon pieces and pat dry.
 Place a bowl and slather the marinade/paste all over the fish, ensuring all surfaces are covered.
 Marinate 10 minutes or up to 24 hours.

 To make the side sauce, simply combine everything together in a cup, stirring well to dissolve the sugar.
 Then taste-test it, looking for a tangy flavor that is a balance between sweet, sour, spicy and salty.
 Add more lime juice if too salty or sweet for your taste.
 If too spicy, add more coconut milk.
 Set aside.

 Heat up your grill and brush with a little vegetable oil.
-Grill the salmon, allowing each piece to cook several minutes before disturbing/turning (this will prevent flesh from tearing).
-Baste the first time you turn it with some of the leftover marinade.
+Grill the salmon, allowing each piece to cook several minutes before disturbing/turning (this will prevent the flesh from tearing).
+Baste the first time you turn it with some of the leftover marinades.
 Salmon is cooked when inner flesh is no longer translucent.

 Serve the salmon with rice or salad, plus the sauce on the side (this sauce is usually served at room temperature).
 An easy salad that goes beautifully with this dish is Easy Thai Cucumber Salad.

 - If the side sauce is too salty or sweet, then add more lime juice.
 If too spicy, just add more coconut milk.
 It all is according to your taste.

 - The side sauce should be served at room temperature.